Animal Husbandry

 Table of Contents

-Which are the Top 10 Goat Breeds in India?
+What are the Top 10 Goat Breeds in India?

-There are 37 types of goats in the country, with 12 being indigenous breeds.
-Some breeds are famous for their meat and skin, such as Black Bengal.
+Some breeds in India are famous for their meat and skin, such as Black Bengal.
 Some are known for their milk, such as Sirohi goats, and some are reared for their hair and skin, such as Gaddi goats.
 Lastly, some goats are reared for all purposes, such as Jamnapari and Beetal goats.
-Let us see the list of the top 10 goat breeds in the country.

 Black Bengal Goat

 The Black Bengal goat is native to West Bengal and is also distributed in Odisha and Assam.
-Its population is the largest in the country, at 206.51 lakhs, according to the Breed Survey Book, 2013.
+They are the most prolific goat breeds among all the breeds found in India.

-Some of the key characteristic features are:
+Some of the key characteristics of Black Bengal goats are:

 • Their skins are widely preferred for making high-quality shoes.